20 Assessing the Modeling Conditions

 where \(\widehat{\beta}_0\) and \(\widehat{\beta}_1\) are the least squares estimates.
 We can use the residuals to qualitatively assess if the observed data is consistent with each of the four potential conditions we might place on the distribution of the error term.

-Residuals, since they mimic the noise in the data generating process, provide a way of assessing the modeling conditions placed on the distribution of the error term.
-The conditions are placed on the error term, but they are assessed with residuals.
+Residuals, since they mimic the noise in the data-generating process, provide a way of assessing the modeling conditions placed on the distribution of the error term.
+The conditions are placed on the error term, but those conditions are assessed with residuals.

 20.2 Assessing the Mean-0 Condition